Wednesday, August 18th 2021, 10:00 am - Supermoons are one of the most popular events in astronomy and stargazing.

 In 2021, there are technically four Super Full Moons, with the closest perigee Full Moon on the night of May 25-26, when it reaches a distance of 357,309 km.
 If you're keeping track, though, based on the exact timing, it could be said that there are only two this year.

-Of the dozen Full Moons in 2021, those in April and May are the only ones precisely timed to occur while the Moon is closer than 361,524 km away.
+Of the dozen Full Moons in 2021, those in April and May are the only ones precisely timed to occur while the Moon is close enough to be a supermoon.
 In March, the exact timing of the Full Moon was slightly early — 2:50 p.m.
 ET on the 26th, but it crossed into 'supermoon' distance around 10 p.m.
 ET that night.
-In June, it will be slightly late — Full Moon is at exactly 2:40 p.m.
-ET on the 24th, but it slips out of that 'supermoon' distance roughly 25 minutes before that, at around 2:15 p.m.
+In June, it's slightly late — Full Moon is at exactly 2:40 p.m.
+ET on the 24th, but it will have slipped beyond that 'supermoon' distance roughly 25 minutes before, at around 2:15 p.m.
 ET.
 Still, in both cases, the Moon can still easily be considered 'full' when it's within the supermoon distance (in March it was still 99.7% full, and in June, it'll still be 100% full, according to NASA).

 For comparison, the farthest apogee Full Moon is on December 19, at a distance of 406,007 km.